Jake Hoffman (politician)

-Jake Hoffman is an Arizona state senator in Arizona's 15th district and Chairman of the Arizona Freedom Caucus.
+Jake Hoffman is an American politician who has been serving as an Arizona state senator from Arizona's 15th district since 2023 and Chairman of the Arizona Freedom Caucus since its founding in 2022.
 He was previously a state representative in Arizona's 12th district.
 He was elected to the seat after incumbent Republican Warren Petersen decided to run for the Arizona Senate.
 He and incumbent Travis Grantham won in a twoseat election in 2020, both defeating Democrat Kristin Clark by over 85,000 votes.

 Campaign Operative

 Hoffman is a former spokesperson for Turning Point USA.
 In 2016, he was criticized for hiring teenagers to post misinformation on social media websites.
 He was banned from the website Twitter, known as "X" after its purchase by Elon Musk.

 Hoffman runs a digital marketing company, Rally Forge.
 The Guardian reported that Rally Forge also formed a fake left-wing front group, America Progress Now, which promoted Green Party candidates online in 2018.
 Rally Forge was banned from Facebook in 2020 when Hoffman was permanently suspended by Twitter.
 As of October 2023, Hoffman has returned to Twitter under the leadership of Elon Musk.